Thomas Schirò: Loan to Carrarese

 On 14 September 2020, Schirò was loaned to Serie C club Carrarese on a season-long loan deal.
 Nine days later, on 23 September, he made his professional debut for the club playing as a starter and he also scored his first goal in the 7th minute of a 4–0 home win over Ambrosiana in the first round of Coppa Italia, he played the entire match.
 Four days later Schirò made his league debut as a starter in a 0–0 home draw against Pro Patria, he was replaced by Lorenzo Borri in the 88th minute.
 On 17 October he played his first entire match in Serie C, a 0–0 away draw against Lecco.
 Five days later, on 21 October, he scored his first goal in Serie C, as a substitute, in the 80th minute of a 2–0 home win over Pistoiese.
 Schirò ended his season-long loan to Carrarese with 34 appearances, 2 goals and 1 assist.

 Crotone

 On 20 August 2021, he moved to Crotone on permanent basis.
 For the 2022–23 season, Schirò was not included on the club's league squad and only appeared for the Under-19 team.
 On 31 January 2023, he was loaned by Turris.
+On 19 January 2024, he was loaned to Novara, with an option to buy.